 After an international letter-writing campaign successfully secured his release, Felix returned to his university and rededicated himself to his passion—teaching.
 But he soon realized that his life as a professor in his former hometown was over; made impossible by the constant presence of security agents and the spread of malicious rumors among his students.
 These turned to threats which intensified, forcing him to stop working altogether.
 To save his life, Felix was forced to flee in 2006, leaving behind his students, his profession, the country he loved so much, even his wife and three daughters.

 Scholars at Risk helped Felix restart his life, with academic positions network-members Harvard University, Purchase College–SUNY, and the International Christian University in Tokyo, Japan.
-Felix now holds a multi-year visiting professor position at Massachusetts College of Art and Design, and is hoping to be reunited with his wife and daughters soon.
+Felix also held a multi-year visiting professor position at Massachusetts College of Art and Design.

 The SAR Spotlight is a monthly series highlighting SAR scholars, partners, and network activities.